dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 I think I'm missing a few things, but I think that's plenty.
 I hope that if you are an MWAA user that you learned a few tricks for how to improve your own MWAA environment from this post.
 And maybe when you go to migrate to 2.5, you are able to fix a bug you encounter because you read about it here.

 Would I use MWAA again?
 Honestly, I guess.
 Our organization does not use Kubernetes, so a nice, self managed Kubernetes + Helm installation was obviously off the table.
-Managing your own deployment outside of Kubernetes is a fool's errand.
+Managing your own deployment outside of Kubernetes is a fool's errand, in my opinion.
 And now that I am very familiar with MWAA and know all the issues and workarounds, I can deal with it.

 Still, it would be nice if MWAA was a better product that prioritized a smooth customer experience.
 It could be that one day, but it is currently not that.